Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Background and Related Work

 Reading and writing are fundamentally related to each other.
 Learning to write English could potentially improve reading skills.
 As such, intelligent writing tools are relevant to our work.
 Commercial tools such as Grammarly can help writers improve grammatical and semantical aspects of a written text.
 There is a new wave of intelligent writing tools powered by LLMs~\cite{lee2022coauthor,kang2022fwyktwyr,karolus2023hardtoread,zyska2023care,wamgsganss2021arguetutor}.
 Ito et al.~\cite{ito2024airewrite} conduct a study validating AI-assisted drafting of English essays by non-native speakers, developing a tool called Langsmith to refine academic essays.
 Figura11y~\cite{singh2024figura11y} supports the writing of scientific alt text.
 There are efforts to provide customized related work suggestions for scientific articles~\cite{palani2023relatedly, chang2023citesee, kang2023comlittee, hang2022threddy}, often using algorithms based on users' publication history.
 The algorithms mainly deployed in these works are based on users' past records.
 Research search engines like Google Scholar now offer personalized paper recommendations, and there are works ~\cite{lee2024paperweaver} that aim to improve recommendation accuracy with LLMs.
 Finally, several studies also evaluate the impact of LLMs in human-LLM collaborative writing~\cite{gero2023socialdynamicswriting,li2024concernsinllmwriting, hoque2024hallmark}.

 This line of research motivated our research.
-There is a lack of evidence on how LLMs can assist reading despite the existence of numerous such studies in writing.
-Our work shows that LLMs can capture a wide range of problems a reader might have.
-Proactive explanation of such problems can lead to a better learning experience for EFL readers.
+While there are numerous intelligent writing tools (and reading tools), how NLP and LLMs can assist EFL readers remains largely unknown.
+Our work shows that carefully designed NLP heuristics, along with the LLM can capture a wide range of problems a reader might have and provide proactive and on-demand explanation.